-We estimated that at least 36 percent of RHS borrowers with loans guaranteed in 2010-2014 could have met key FHA criteria (credit score, debt burden measured by PTI and DTI ratios, and loan amount) and also had the ability to meet FHA's down-payment requirement.
-Similarly, at least 22 percent of FHA borrowers in RHS-eligible areas could have met key RHS criteria (credit score, debt burden ratios, and household income).
-According to most lenders we spoke with, borrowers who meet the criteria for both RHS- and FHA-guaranteed loans primarily consider the up-front and monthly costs of the loans in deciding between the two loan products.

-At Least 36 Percent of RHS Borrowers Potentially Could Have Met FHA's Down-Payment and Other Key Criteria

-Based on our analysis of data on RHS-guaranteed loans, we estimated that at least 36 percent of RHS borrowers could have met key criteria to receive FHA-guaranteed loans and also potentially could have made a 3.5 percent down payment (see fig. 10).
-We analyzed data on loans RHS guaranteed in 2010-2014 and estimated how many RHS borrowers could have met key criteria for the FHA program.
-That is, the borrowers would have had to meet FHA's benchmarks for credit scores of 580 or above, PTI ratios of 31 percent or less, and DTI ratios of 43 percent or less, and had loan amounts within the limits for the FHA program.
-We applied FHA's benchmarks and did not consider any compensating factors that might have allowed borrowers to qualify without meeting those benchmarks.
-We also estimated how many RHS borrowers could have also made FHA's required down payment of at least 3.5 percent (based
+The difference between the LTV ratio distributions for RHS and FHA are consistent with differences in the down-payment requirements of the two programs.
+RHS does not require borrowers to make a down payment, which allows borrowers to borrow up to 100 percent of the principal amount (prior to financing any allowable fees).
+In contrast, FHA requires borrowers to make a minimum 3.5 percent down payment, which results estimated that at least 36 percent of RHS borrowers with loans ranteed in 2010-2014 could have met key FHA criteria (credit score, t burden measured by PTI and DTI ratios, and loan amount) and also the ability to meet FHA's down-payment requirement.
+Similarly, at at 22 percent of FHA borrowers in RHS-eligible areas could have met RHS criteria (credit score, debt burden ratios, and household ome).
+According to most lenders we spoke with, borrowers who meet criteria for both RHS- and FHA-guaranteed loans primarily consider up-front and monthly costs of the loans in deciding between the two n products. ed on our analysis of data on RHS-guaranteed loans, we estimated at least 36 percent of RHS borrowers could have met key criteria to eive FHA-guaranteed loans and also potentially could have made a percent down payment (see fig. 10).
+We analyzed data on loans RHS ranteed in 2010-2014 and estimated how many RHS borrowers could e met key criteria for the FHA program.
+41 That is, the borrowers would e had to meet FHA's benchmarks for credit scores of 580 or above, ratios of 31 percent or less, and DTI ratios of 43 percent or less, and loan amounts within the limits for the FHA program.
+42 We applied A's benchmarks and did not consider any compensating factors that ht have allowed borrowers to qualify without meeting those chmarks.
+43 We also estimated how many RHS borrowers could have o made FHA's required down payment of at least 3.5 percent (based